Green Christmas guide

 - Remember to always take your reusable shopping bags out with you.

 - Plan ahead to make sure you select the perfect gifts for your loved ones.
 Poorly picked presents can go unused or even get thrown away.
-Choose presents with durability so that they can be enjoyed again and again.
+Choose presents with durability so that they can be enjoyed again and again - quality over quantity.

 - Avoid battery-powered gifts and toys.
 The energy used to manufacture a battery is around 50 times greater than it gives out.
 And between 20,000 and 30,000 tonnes of batteries are wasted in the UK each year.
 Use mains, go for rechargeable appliances, or buy a reusable battery charger.